Llanfairfechan: Notable sites

 The earlier Llanfairfechan Golf Club was founded in 1909.
 This club continued until the early 1950s.
 There is still a golf club operating in the town under the same name.

 Wern Isaf (Rosebriars) is a house and garden designed by the architect Herbert Luck North.
 Born in Llanfairfechan, Luck North studied in London under Henry Wilson and Edwin Lutyens, before returning to build a substantial practice in Wales.
 His home is a Grade II listed building and its garden is listed, also at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 Welsh language

 According to the 2011 Census, 45.3% of the population of the town can speak Welsh.
 66.2% of the town's population who were born in Wales noted that they could speak the language.

 The two schools situated in Llanfairfechan, Ysgol Pant-y-Rhedyn and Ysgol Babanod Llanfairfechan, are categorized as being predominantly English-medium schools but with significant use of Welsh.

 Town twinning

 In 2011, the process of town-twinning between Llanfairfechan and Pleumeleuc was completed over the first weekend of June.
 A number of events were held over the weekend, including trips to local attractions and guided tours around Llanfairfechan itself.
-In April 2012, 25 Llanfairfechan teenagers visited Pleumeleuc.